An autumn night

 The Psyche's Veneer

-You can't exorcise the dark bits of your soul, but you can let them speak, tell a story, which affords them some ease.
+You can't exorcise the dark bits of your soul; so let them speak, tell a story, which affords them some ease.
 See Fragments: Stills & Stories.